ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 ### Step 2: Remove submodule

-If you've included your GitHub pages repository as a submodule to your blog repo like me.
+If you've included your GitHub pages repository as a submodule to your blog repository like me.
 You can remove the submodule, because you don't need it anymore.
 Follow these steps:

 - Delete the 'public' submodule section from the .gitmodules file.
 - Stage the .gitmodules changes: `git add .gitmodules`.
 - Delete the 'public' submodule section from the .git/config file.
 - Run `git rm --cached public` (no trailing slash).
-- Remove the folder ".git/modules/public".
+- Remove the folder '.git/modules/public'.
 - Commit `git commit -m "Removed public submodule"`.
 - Delete the now untracked public folder from your cloned repo.